 - Communicate important information to employees

-In contrast, HR Coordinators may be responsible for a specific function, such as administering benefit plans and being the point of contact between employees and insurance companies.
+In contrast, HR Coordinators handle the daily operations of an HR department and may be responsible for a specific function, such as and being the point of contact between employees and insurance companies.
 An HR degree or certification – while helpful – isn’t necessarily a requirement.

 Degrees and certifications are something many employers look at, but personality and cognitive abilities are another important factor when matching HR candidates to positions.
 It’s why Stivers uses The Predictive Index Behavioral Assessment as a job fit tool, rather than just looking for specific HR experience or a degree.